serengil/deepface/README.md

 You can also run these commands if you are running deepface with docker.
 Please follow the instructions in the [shell script](https://github.com/serengil/deepface/blob/master/scripts/dockerize.sh#L17).

+## FAQ and Troubleshooting

+If you believe you have identified a bug or encountered a limitation in DeepFace that is not covered in the [existing issues](https://github.com/serengil/deepface/issues) or [closed issues](https://github.com/serengil/deepface/issues?q=is%3Aissue+is%3Aclosed), kindly open a new issue.
+Ensure that your submission includes clear and detailed reproduction steps, such as your Python version, your DeepFace version (provided by `DeepFace.__version__`), versions of dependent packages (provided by pip freeze), specifics of any exception messages, details about how you are calling DeepFace, and the input image(s) you are using.

+Additionally, it is possible to encounter issues due to recently released dependencies, primarily Python itself or TensorFlow.
+It is recommended to synchronize your dependencies with the versions [specified in my environment](https://github.com/serengil/deepface/blob/master/requirements_local) and [same python version](https://github.com/serengil/deepface/blob/master/Dockerfile#L2) not to have potential compatibility issues.

 ## Contribution

 Pull requests are more than welcome!
 If you are planning to contribute a large patch, please create an issue first to get any upfront questions or design decisions out of the way first.